piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/lastpass-2fa.md

 Here is a brief overview of what each mode does:

-1. Don't trust this device: You will be prompted for your 2FA every time you will use your LastPass entry.
+1. Do not trust this device: You will be prompted for your 2FA every time you will use your LastPass entry.
 1. Trust this device: You will be prompted once for your 2FA on this device.
 1. Trust this device (clear on application close): You will be prompted once for your 2FA on this device but the token will be cleared when you will close the application.